The Dangers of Snakes Safety Talk

 Snake Bites in the United States

 While many of the bites by venomous snakes occur off the job and a large number of the people who are bit are children, there are many workers who are at risk for coming into contact with one of these snakes.
-Any job that is based outside, especially in warmer climates of the U.S., are more at risk to come across one of these snakes.
+Any employee that spends a lot of time outside, especially in warmer climates of the U.S., are more at risk to come across one of these snakes.

 Other Hazards of Snakes in the Workplace